Asi0Flammeus/advent-of-code/2022/11/README.md

     - methods:
         - `operation(old)` = return `new` after some specific operation
         - `divisibility_test(worry_level)` = return to which monkey the item would be thrown based on a specific test on the `worry_level`
+        - `true_destination` = monkey index that receive the item if the outcome of the divisibilitytest is true
+        - `false_destination` = monkey index that receive the item if the outcome of the divisibilitytest is false

  ### SOLVING METHOD